tomaz-suller/diq/reports/main.md

 The remainder of this report is organised as follows:
-Section \ref{profiling} describes preliminary analysis approaches employed to assess the quality of the dataset and to direct points for improvement;
+Section \ref{profiling} describes preliminary analysis approaches employed to assess the quality of the permits dataset and to direct points for improvement;
 these points are addressed by data cleaning techniques described in Section \ref{data-cleaning}.
 Finally, Section \ref{data-analysis} describes the selected machine